|Back to Back Issues Page|

 Studies (see for example Increasing the daily water intake for the prophylactic treatment of headache as well as much personal experience seems to show that headache pain tends to decrease when patients drink more water.
 So intentional daily water intake alone (try an app like Waterlogged, which for a few dollars will help you set goals and keep to them) will likely lessen your symptoms.

 But what about the body's balance?
 That's more tricky, especially for a migraine patient.

 Some researchers are looking into how to achieve a healthy balance.
 Take for example Dr. Angela Stanton, who has been developing "The Stanton Protocol".
-Her book, Fighting The Migraine Epidemic, discusses some of the complex ins and outs of staying properly hydrated and chemically balanced from the standpoint of a migraineur.
+Her book, Fighting The Migraine Epidemic [edited - new edition], discusses some of the complex ins and outs of staying properly hydrated and chemically balanced from the standpoint of a migraineur.

 The book has unusually high reviews for a fighting migraine how-to, and readers benefit by joining a very focused support group on Facebook.

 Dr. Stanton's book is a great place to start if you're serious about this approach, but there are a few common tips that will help you get started:

 Say what?!
 ElectrolytesElectrolytes are substances that can conduct electricity in liquid form.
 They are critical to the functioning of your body, and can cause major problems when they're out of balance (levels that are too low, or too high).
 Common electrolytes include sodium (salt), potassium, magnesium and calcium.

 For more information, see Symptoms of Electrolyte Imbalance, Plus How to Solve It.